ANALYSIS: Could Immigration Feature Prominently in Next Election? Minister Miller Thinks So

 It wasn’t long ago that discussing the topic of immigration was politically taboo, but it could feature prominently the next time Canadians go to the polls, according to the man in charge of overseeing the matter in Ottawa.

-Immigration Minister Marc Miller told Reuters this week he sees immigration as becoming “a top issue, if not the top issue, in the next election.”
+Immigration Minister Marc Miller told Reuters on Aug.
+1 that he sees immigration as becoming “a top issue, if not the top issue, in the next election.”

 Attitudes toward rising immigration have soured in recent years as Canadians deal with rising housing prices and general affordability issues.

-A Leger poll for the Association for Canadian Studies in July found that 60 percent of respondents believe immigration levels—which are the highest on record in this century—are too high.
+A Leger poll for the Association for Canadian Studies in July indicated that 60 percent of respondents believe there are too many immigrants, the highest level of concern with immigration levels on record in this century.

 The perspective that immigration could become a major electoral issue, however, does not currently correspond with what the two largest federal political parties have been focusing on.